Home

 it broke.
 OK, last try.
 I had a new Norton puller I got when I bought someone out.

-it was too thick to work so after a bunch of grinding I finally got it to grab and
+Of course, it was too thick to work so after a bunch of grinding I finally got it

-thankfully it pulled the pinion without breaking!
-Another interesting thing is that
+to grab and thankfully it pulled the pinion without breaking!
+Another interesting

 outer camshaft bushing was very loose in the case - I'll have to figure that